ChatFeed#

 pn.extension()

-async def get_response(contents, user, instance):
+async def get_response(contents, user):

 await asyncio.sleep(0.88)